quon-titative-biology/scAlign/README.md

   install.packages('tensorflow') #install the tensorflow R package (that sits on top of the TensorFlow python package) library(tensorflow)

-  install_tensorflow() ## installs CPU version of TensorFlow Python package, use this if you don't have a GPU.
+  install_tensorflow(version="1.15rc2") ## installs CPU version of TensorFlow Python package, use this if you don't have a GPU.
-  #install_tensorflow(version = "gpu") # Use this to install GPU version of Tensorflow Python package
+  #install_tensorflow(version = "gpu", version="1.15rc2") # Use this to install GPU version of Tensorflow Python package
   ```